 Kayaking the Cumberland River is a great way to explore Tennessee.
-The Cumberland River is one of the most popular rivers and kayaking destinations in the state.
+The Cumberland River is one of the state’s most popular rivers and kayaking destinations.

-This gigantic river is 688 miles long, with beautiful scenery and a ton of places to kayak.
-The river winds its way through Nashville, and you can kayak right through the city.
+This gigantic river is 688 miles long, with beautiful scenery and many places to kayak.
+The river winds through Nashville, and you can kayak through the city.

-If you need to rent a kayak, be sure to check out Cumberland Kayak & Adventure Company, and your kayaking experience on the Cumberland River will be memorable for sure.
+If you need to rent a kayak, check out Cumberland Kayak & Adventure Company, and your kayaking experience on the Cumberland River will be memorable.

 There are many unique places to kayak in Tennessee, and the Duck River is one of the most well-known kayaking spots.
 Most kayakers enjoy paddling down this river because there are many calm and peaceful areas to put in your kayak.

 A great example is Normandy Dam to Three Forks.
-You can paddle this stretch in about 4 hours, depending on how you paddle.
+Depending on how you paddle, you can paddle this stretch in about 4 hours.

-If you paddle the Duck River, be sure to keep your phone or action camera handy.
-You will most likely encounter a lot of wildlife as you paddle and float.
+If you paddle the Duck River, keep your phone or action camera handy.
+You will most likely encounter much wildlife as you paddle and float.

-Deer, river otters, turtles frequent the area, and they are most likely to come out and say hello when kayakers paddle by.
+Deer, river otters, and turtles frequent the area and will most likely come out and say hello when kayakers paddle by.